 Depositions are hours-long ordeals with question after question solely designed to intimidate, to make the victims look bad or react strongly to what's being said.
 There's no judge and you have to answer nearly everything they throw at you.
 It's exhausting, even when there aren't cops who contributed to the worst experience of your life sitting in the same room.

 Officer Torres wore aviator sunglasses the whole time, while Postrelko sat two feet away from Matt during his deposition, staring him down with a perverse look on his face.
-Greg, watching the scene unfold, pressed our attorneys to demand that the officer move, which sparked a debate that ended with the cop finally retreating.
+Jonathan, watching the scene unfold, pressed our attorneys to demand that the officer move, which sparked a debate that ended with the cop finally retreating.
 Their apparent attempts at intimidation could have been shrugged off as childish if they hadn't distressed us so much.

 Despite all this, we got through our depositions and we started to get some traction from the depositions that followed our own.
 The officer who came to Matt's home after his last 911 call readily admitted he decided to summon an ambulance as soon as he saw Matt's injuries and that he believed an assault had been committed and a report should be written, which went against the claims of the uniformed officer defendants.
 The lead EMT who transported us to the hospital for treatment testified that both of us were clear, coherent, and not visibly impaired by alcohol—contradicting the officers' story that we were a couple of "kids out partying."
 He also revealed that he didn't report our statement that we were beaten by cops out of fear for getting involved in a police assault.
 In another deposition, an IPRA investigator on the case testified that our assailants could be seen on video utilizing very specific tactical moves she had seen taught in the Chicago Police Academy.